technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 12 - Work with chat-magics and Data Engineering chat panel in Microsoft Fabric notebooks.md

 ![](./media/media12/image25.png)

 Note - Since this is in preview mode, not all the commands will be downloaded. once this is generally available, the commands will be downloaded.

+**Summary** - Congratulations!!
+You have successfully learnt about Data Engineering module in Microsoft Fabric.
+You will learn about how to work  with chat-magics and Data Engineering chat panel in Microsoft Fabric notebooks